folio-org/stripes-erm-components/lib/DocumentsFieldArray/readme.md

 `addDocBtnLabel` and `isEmptyMessage` can be optionally included to override the default labels.

-`onDeleteFile`, `onDownloadFile`, `onUploadFile` should either all be set or all undefined.
+`onDownloadFile`, `onUploadFile` should either all be set or all undefined.
 If defined, they show the file uploader field for each doc to allow users to upload files for attaching to the document.

 ### onUploadFile